 Drop-in Playtime is a great opportunity for you to play along with your little one on child-friendly equipment, as well as meet and mingle with other parents or caregivers.
 This is a parented program for children (crawling to 5 years old).
 The cost is just $4 for a parent and child, with a fee of $2.50 for additional siblings.
-Now offered at Glen Abbey Community Centre and Queen Elizabeth Park Community and Cultural Centre, join us at the following times:
+Join us at Glen Abbey Community Centre at the following time:

-Exception dates: April 21, May 19 and June 30.
+Exception dates: August 4.
 Cancellations will be noted at the facility.